Senior Full Stack Web Developer

 What success looks like

 - Day 1.
-You'll get your environment configured, get an introduction to some high level concepts, and we'll probably ship some code to production together.
+We'll get your environment configured, introduce some high level concepts, and probably ship some code to production together.

 - Week 1.
 We'll work on some tasks, investigate issues, write tests, and write/review some pull requests together.

 - Month 1.
-You'll be able to tackle some small, well-defined tasks on your own.
-You'll be able to navigate the code base.
+You'll be able to navigate the code base and tackle some small, well-defined tasks on your own.
 You'll have started contributing to more advanced features.
 You'll have gone through our user training so you'll understand the world as it exists to our users.
 You'll still have a lot of questions though, so we'll still be assisting you.

 - Month 3.
 You'll feel confident fixing bugs and implementing a small, well-defined feature from start to finish.
 You'll be able to design features for others to work on.